Ami-Solution/mobchain/README.md

 # Advanced Mobility Infrastructure Solution

-Advanced Mobility Infrastructure Solutions are part of the ERC20-AMIS Token Future, options and crypto derivatives Project.
+Advanced Mobility Infrastructure Solutions are part of the ERC20-AMIS Token Future, options and crypto derivatives Projects.
 Amis Transportation is a basic web front end designed to interact with on-chain smart contract ditributing reputation tokens and mobility tokens.

 ## AMIS Transportation